HPM573/HW_05/README.md

 - **Part 1**: Find the rate of background (non-stroke associated) mortality event (λ<sub>0</sub>) based on the following estimates:
-    - The life expectancy of an average person of age 65 is [18.4 years](https://www.cdc.gov/nchs/fastats/older-american-health.htm).
-    - The annual rate of death due to all causes for a person of age 65 is then 1/18.4 = 0.0543.
+    - The life expectancy of an average person of age 65 is [18.4 years](https://www.cdc.gov/nchs/fastats/older-american-health.htm) and hence, the annual rate of death due to all causes for a person of age 65 is then 1/18.4 = 0.0543.
     - The annual rate of stroke-associated death is 36.2 per 100,000 population (of age 65 and older)
     _Hint_: The annual probability of non-stroke associated death is (0.0543 - 36.2/100,000).